kermitt2/delft/Readme.md

     python -m applications.delft.grobidTagger date train --architecture BidLSTM --wandb
     ```

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started, code style, running tests, and the pull request process.

 ## License and contact

 Distributed under [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
 The dependencies used in the project are either themselves also distributed under Apache 2.0 license or distributed under a compatible license.